 Eye Scream: The box art implies this, with bloody tears running down from mercifully shadow-veiled sockets.
 In-game, sharp and pointy things seem to love stopping juuuuust short of Laura's eyes...

-Final Death: Couldn't make the time limit?
+Final Death: Couldn't make the time limit, or didn't pick up the revolver?
 Well, there goes two hours of your life.

 For Science!: Richter implies this was why he allowed himself to succumb to Dracula's curse despite the fact that he'd seen Laura fall under it before and was able to reverse it then.
 He wanted to know how he would be affected.

 Hint System: Laura's compact offers a single-screen vision hinting at what she should do next.
 Each time she does this, however, the mirror cracks a little more...
 If used three times, it shatters.